 BASIC LAW INTENSIVE

 The BLI begins with an introduction to the legal framework that supports the health system.
-Consent to medical treatment, substitute decision-making, clinical negligence, confidentiality and privacy are then discussed for the remainder of the first day.
+Consent to medical treatment, substitute decision-making, clinical negligence, confidentiality and privacy are then discussed.
 These areas of law embody the principles of medical law, namely autonomy of the patient and the tension that can arise between this fundamental principle and that of beneficence or ‘best interests.’

-The second day involves examining the issues in clinical practice that relate to the beginning and end of life.
-Specifically, the topics discussed are artificial reproductive technology (ART), withdrawal of life sustaining measures, and the doctrine of double effect.
+The second section of the program involves examining the issues in clinical practice that relate to the beginning and end of life.
+Specifically, the topics discussed are artificial reproductive technology (ART) and the doctrine of double effect.
 The day concludes with an overview of forensic medicine, where clinical practice and the criminal and coronial law intersect.

 Each presentation is followed by small group discussion of two clinical case studies that relate to the subject material.
 The small groups each then report back the whole group, identifying the legal issues that were involved in the clinical situation presented.